-After you are done playing minions and actions, if the total power of all players meets or exceeds a base's breakpoint, that base scores.
+After you are done playing minions and actions, if the total power on a base meets or exceeds its breakpoint, that base scores.

 The players with the highest, second highest, and third highest power get the victory points for the winner, runner up, and third place, as shown on the base.
 In case of a tie, each player receives full victory points for the highest place he or she qualified for.